Strategic Agility: U.S. and Philippine Airmen conduct Dynamic Force Employment exercise in the Philippines

-A Philippine Airman attaches a liquid oxygen hose to a U.S. Air Force A-10 Thunderbolt II assigned to the 25th Fighter Squadron at Clark Air Base, Philippines, Dec.
-12, 2024.
-The U.S. and Philippine Air Force’s security presence supports the peace and stability that have enabled the Indo-Pacific region to develop and prosper for over 70 years.
+U.S. Air Force Senior Airman Kevin Ospina, 25th Fighter Generation Squadron crew chief, explains aspects of the cockpit of an A-10 Thunderbolt II to a Philippine Airman at Clark Air Base, Philippines, Dec.
+13, 2024.
+The U.S. and Philippine Air Forces’ security presence supports the peace and stability that have enabled the Indo-Pacific region to develop and prosper for over 70 years.
 (U.S. Air Force photo by Staff Sgt.
 Christopher Tam)

 |Date Taken: